-The topics listed in skills A1-A18 are assessed via a range of assessment methods.
+The topics listed in skills A1-A20 are assessed via a range of assessment methods.
 Assessment in the first and second year is a mixture of unseen written examinations, marked problem-based coursework and laboratory work.
+The field trip component is based on continuous assessment of a team exercise.
 For the MPhys programmes, in the third year assessment is mainly by examination, although laboratory-based, computer-based and dissertation modules will use different assessment methods, as appropriate.
-In the fourth year of the MPhys programmes, laboratory work is replaced by a project which involves continuous assessment, written reports and an oral examination.
+In the fourth year of the Mphys programmes, laboratory work is replaced by a project which involves continuous assessment, written reports and an oral examination.